plone/plone.dexterity/README.txt

    named utility.
 By convention the factory utility has the same name as the portal_type of the content type.

-   When a Dexterity FTI is created, an appropriate factory will be registered as a local utility unless one with that name already exists.
+   When a Dexterity FTI (Factory Type Information, see below) is created, an appropriate factory will be registered as a local utility unless one with that name already exists.

    The default factory is capable of initialising a generic 'Item' or 'Container' object to exhibit a content type schema and have the